-Settlement agreements advice for employers
+Settlement agreement advice for employers

 Whether you’re looking at drafting a settlement agreement or facilitating settlement agreement legal advice for employees you’ll need to navigate the possibility of reaching a settlement in situations where a claim has arisen or might arise.
 Speak to an experienced employment lawyer about practical law settlement agreement advice from the outset.